 The International Journal of Research in Choral Singing is a publication of the American Choral Directors Association.
 This journal welcomes studies that apply rigorous, systematically-grounded methodologies, either quantitative or qualitative, to investigate phenomena of potential interest to all who sing in, work with, or are otherwise interested in choral ensembles.
 The IJRCS was founded in 2002 by founding editor James Daugherty and an international interest group composed of choral conductor-teachers and voice scientists, each of whom was an established researcher and an active choral musician.
 From its beginning, the journal has encouraged research-based understandings that promote mutually informative conversation among scientific, artistic, and pedagogical orientations to choir singing.

 Voiceproblem.org is brought to you by The Watergate Voice Foundation, a non-profit educational foundation funded through private sources.
 The Foundation's entire purpose is to support patients with voice disorders as they seek healing for the more complex, more intractable voice problems.

-RILM Abstracts of Music Literature is a comprehensive bibliography on writings about music featuring citations, abstracts, and indexes.
-It covers over one million publications from around the world on traditional music, popular music, classical music, and related subjects.
+RILM Abstracts of Music Literature with Full Text is a comprehensive bibliography on writings about music featuring citations, abstracts, and indexes.
+It covers over one million publications from around the world on traditional music, popular music, classical music, and related subjects, enhanced with the full text of over 200 periodicals.
 Coverage begins in the early 19th century and extends to the present.

 The George F. DeVine Music Library has a robust collection of music by underrepresented composers.
 To search for printed choral music in our collection by Black and Latinx composers, go to the Advanced Search Option in our catalog and search the title field for “Music by Black and Latinx Composers Collection.”
 Add the term "CHOIR" in the subject search field.
 Finally, choose the option at the top of the search box to search the UT Collections.